 Garden and grounds

-We are now cultivating our back garden (and that adjacent to guest parking) to become a wildflower meadow that will support pollinators while also providing a home for a diverse range of birds.
-We'll continue to maintain a lawn to the front of the property, but are committed to investing in more plants that will also enhance the biodiversity around Roskhill House.
+We are now cultivating our back garden to include a wildflower meadow that will support pollinators while also providing a home for a diverse range of birds.
+We've planted native species trees there too.
+We'll continue to maintain a lawn to the front of the property, but have also invested in more plants that will also enhance the biodiversity around Roskhill House.